Prospective Students & Parents

 As you develop your own strategy, feel free to contact us for assistance.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the Financial Aid Office will not disclose any student’s financial aid information to parents unless the student provides written consent through our FERPA form.

 Federal PLUS Parent loan:

 The Federal Parent Loan for Undergraduate Students (PLUS) is available to parents of undergraduate students in amounts up to the full cost of attendance less any financial aid.
 PLUS loans require that students enroll in a degree program at the half-time level or above.
-The effective interest rate for new loans is 7.9 percent.
+The effective interest rate for new loans is 7.21 %.
 Borrowers commence repayment immediately upon disbursement and have up to 10 years to repay.
 Information about PLUS is mailed to financial aid recipients along with their financial aid awards.
 For more information, please contact us.